 The Convert to PDF command is available for MS Office documents and converts the document into a PDF version using the MS Office application on your desktop.

 A PDF version of the document is made available on Alfresco in the same folder.

 There are multiple methods of previewing a document:

 Image preview of the first page

 Text preview without formatting.
 The text is selectable

 Html preview for Outlook email files

-The system administrator can determine, per document type, what the default preview is.
+The system administrator can choose the default preview, per document type.
 When browsing through a list of documents, you will have a default preview of that document displayed.